Performance Optimization Guide

 echo none > /sys/block/nvme0n1/queue/scheduler

-No scheduler needed for NVMe
+No scheduler needed - NVMe handles queuing internally

 SATA SSD